AguaClara/Textbook/Flocculation/Floc_Derivations.rst

 Baffle Minor Loss Coefficient
 =============================

 For contractions in series the minor loss coefficient is strongly influenced by the distance between the contractions.
-When the contractions are spaced so closely that the flow can't fully expand between contractions the velocity exiting the contraction is greater and the resulting head loss is gerater.
+When the contractions are spaced so closely that the flow can't fully expand between contractions the velocity exiting the contraction is greater and the resulting head loss is greater.
 The distance required for the flow to expand can be estimated based on jet expansion equations.
 The flow exiting a rectangular contraction can be modeled as a plane jet and plane jets grow in width at a rate

 .. math::
   :label: PlaneJet_expansion

   W_{jet} = 0.116x

 where x is the distance along the path of the jet centerline and :math:`\Pi_{PlaneJet_{exp}} = 0.116` for a plane jet in an infinite medium.
-The location of this expanding jet is shown in Figure
+The location of this expanding jet is shown in Figure :numref:`figure_baffle_geometry`.

 .. _figure_baffle_geometry: